vishyvishu411/Real-Time-Human-Gym-Pose-Detection-With-AI/README.md

 5. **Media1:** is the recorded output of the project

-6. The datasets have been provided as a link in the email

-7. The link for data set: https://paperswithcode.com/dataset/infiniterep
+6. The link for data set: https://paperswithcode.com/dataset/infiniterep